Skip to content

 13. Error Handling

-Error handling is crucial to handle unexpected situations and keep the program stable.
+Error handling is crucial to manage unexpected situations and keep the program stable.

 Example: